Skip to main content

 Model Selection Guide

-When choosing models for evaluation, consider these key factors:
+When choosing models for evaluation, consider:

 Self-hosting with vLLM